pipefunc/pipefunc/docs/source/concepts/caching.md

     return result
 ```

-The `@memoize` decorator provides a convenient way to add caching to any function, independent of `PipeFunc` and `Pipeline`.
+Use the `@memoize` decorator to easily add caching to any function, even outside the context of `PipeFunc` and `Pipeline`.